Japanese Cuisine & Must-Try Dishes

 Emergency Services

-Dial 110 for police or 119 for medical/fire, with English support in major cities 24/7.
+Dial 110 for police emergencies and 119 for medical or fire assistance.
+English support available in major cities through translation services.
+Tokyo and Kyoto have dedicated tourist police (koban) for visitor assistance 24/7.

 🚨